 To learn more about the most replayed tool, watch the video below:

 Is the most replayed tool a gift and a curse for creators?
 It could be.
-But knowing your audience through and through is one way to keep growing despite any change on the platform.
+But knowing your audience through and through is one way to keep growing despite platform changes.